sitespeedio/browsertime/jsdoc/tutorials/05-Interact-Browser.md

 ## Cache
 You can clear the browser cache from your script.
-The command works in Chrome, Edge and Firefox.
+The command works in Chrome and Edge.
 Use it when you want to clear the browser cache between different URLs.

 ### Clear cache and cookies